(STUDY GUIDE IS AT THE END OF THE NOTES)

 ANSELM OF CANTERBURY (1033-1109)

 I. Background: The Vikings put an end to the Carolingian Renaissance.
-By the 11th century schools are becoming more numerous in monasteries and learning is on the upswing again...this is the real beginning of the renaissance...from now on education and culture just keeps expanding.
+By the 11th century schools are becoming more numerous in monasteries and learning is on the upswing again...this is the real beginning of the Renaissance...from now on education and culture just keep expanding.
 Early in the 11th century find intellectuals just compiling biblical texts...by the end of the century the idea that we should use reason to examine faith is becoming popular, and Anselm is the premier figure.
 Father of analytic philosophy?
 Certainly amazing originality of approach...careful analysis of terms.

 II.
 Anselm